-Naturally, synchronous exchange via a web meeting with Webex can also be useful for a consultation hour.
+Naturally, synchronous exchange via a web meeting with Zoom can also be useful for a consultation hour.
 Tools that are available are for example a whiteboard, video/audio chat or screen sharing.

 For data protection reasons, private solutions such as WhatsApp, Facebook Messenger, Google Hangout, Skype, FaceTime or similar are not recommended.